alkhe/interview/functional-lists/README.md

 Do not worry about index out-of-bound errors (assume `head`, `tail`, and `nth` will only be called on lists that have values in the requested position).

-As the data structure is immutable, `map`, `filter`, and `append` should not modify any of the input lists.
+As the data structure is persistent, `map`, `filter`, and `append` should not modify any of the input lists.

 Also, bonus points are assigned for implementing each method in a single return expression.